-- Plan a range of resources that can be used within each group bubble and stored separately from other bubbles - If rotating toys between children in different bubbles, ensure the toys are cleaned frequently and after use by each bubble. - Discard art and craft materials e.g. playdough after use in each bubble - All staff continue to develop bespoke learning experiences based on the assessment in each child's individual profile.
+- Plan a range of resources that can be safely and cleaned - Discard art and craft materials e.g. playdough after use by each child - Childminders should continue to develop bespoke learning experiences based on the assessment in each child.

 Requirements for Parents